sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 :::{important}
 The HackMD for each Collaboration Café is made available in your calendar invites.
 We encourage you to propose a Breakout Room in advanced of the Collaboration Café, linking to a [SATRE GitHub Issue](https://github.com/sa-tre/satre-specification/issues) if possible.
 This will help participants come prepared to talk about certain topics.
-We also welcome Breakout Room proposals on the day though!
+We also welcome Breakout Room proposals on the day!
 :::

 ## Review the SATRE Specification Document

 The latest version of the SATRE Specification Document can be found [here](../specification.md).
-It is a living document, and we aim to have a completed draft by October 2023.
+It is a living document, and we intend to have a complete draft by October 2023.

 ## Contribute to the SATRE Specification Document